gabriel-gheorghe/wings/README.md

 }
 ```

+---
-### Some queries tips for applying a theme:
+### 🛫 Some query tips for applying a theme:

-!
-When working with WingsUI, Do not access BevyUI components directly because of unexpected behaviour !
+⚠️ When working with WingsUI, Do not access BevyUI components directly because of unexpected behaviour !
-Instead, use built-in Queries !
+Instead, use built-in Queries ⚠️

 ```rust
 // This is bad use